A5Z9b3/plsql-window-functions-Habanabashaka-Philmin/README.md

 | transactions | Sales records  | transaction_id (PK), customer_id (FK), product_id (FK), sale_date, amount | 3001, 1001, 2001, 2024-01-15, 15000 |

 ### ER Diagram (Text-Based Representation)

+### Combined Table Creation Image

+### Window Functions Implementation

+1. Ranking: ROW_NUMBER(), RANK(), DENSE_RANK(), PERCENT_RANK()

+2. Aggregate: SUM(), AVG(), MIN(), MAX() with frame comparisons (ROWS vs RANGE)

+3. Navigation: LAG(), LEAD(), growth % calculations

+4. Distribution: NTILE(4), CUME_DIST()

+### Results Analysis
+1. Descriptive – What happened?
+Sales peaked in May at 27,000 RWF with Silver Fork Set as the top product in Kigali and Musanze.
+Trends show overall growth from January to May, then a dip in June.
+Outliers include high individual transactions in Musanze.
+2. Diagnostic – Why?
+The growth in April-May could be due to seasonal demand for kitchenware during family events in Rwanda.
+Comparisons show Kigali customers spend more frequently, possibly due to urban market access, while lower segments in Huye indicate competition or economic factors.
+3. Prescriptive – What next?
+Prioritize marketing to quartile 1 customers with discounts on top products like Silver Fork Set.
+Stock more in high-growth regions like Kigali and monitor 3-month averages to predict inventory needs.
+Implement targeted campaigns for lower quartiles to boost frequency.

+### References

+YouTube Tutorial: Git Tutorial for Beginners: Learn Git in 1 Hour (from Lecture - 02 Introduction to GitHub.pdf) GitHub and Git Tutorial for Beginners (from Lecture - 02 Introduction to GitHub.pdf) Introduction to GitHub (from Lecture - 02 Introduction to GitHub.pdf) Intro to GitHub for version control (from Lecture - 02 Introduction to GitHub.pdf) How to Design an Attractive GitHub Profile Readme (from Lecture - 02 Introduction to GitHub.pdf) YouTube Tutorial: How to create Professional Github Readme Profile (Step By Step) (from Lecture - 02 Introduction to GitHub.pdf)
+Getting Started with R Markdown (from Lecture - 02 Introduction to GitHub.pdf) YouTube Tutorial: Git Merge Conflicts (from Lecture - 02 Introduction to GitHub.pdf) SQL Window Functions (from Lecture - 01 Introduction to SQL Command Basics (Recap).pdf) Oracle PL/SQL Documentation: Window Functions (adapted from course outline in Lecture - 00 Course Introduction.pdf)

+“All sources were properly cited.
+Implementations and analysis represent original work.
+No AI-generated content was copied without attribution or adaptation.”